Common Waterfall Filter Boxes

 A waterfall filter is just that …. a filter.

-(Roll your mouse over each photo)
+(Roll your mouse over, or click this photo)

 Think about filters for a moment:

-• Any type of filter, whether it be for liquids or gasses performs at its peak efficiency when kept clean – waterfall filters are no different.
+Any type of filter, whether it be for liquids or gasses performs at its peak efficiency when kept clean – waterfall filters are no different.
 What would happen to your clothes if you didn’t routinely clean the dryer’s lint trap?
 What would happen to your engine if you didn’t change the oil filter?
 What would the swimming pool look (or smell) like if you cleaned the pool filter once per year?
 How would your water or coffee taste if you used the same filter for an entire year?

 Everyone knows that filters either need to be kept clean or replaced to work effectively – pure and simple.
-You should RUNnot walk – away from any typical bio fall type waterfall filter that boasts that it only requires "annual cleaning".
+You should RUN – not walk – away from any typical bio fall type waterfall filter that boasts that it only requires "annual cleaning".
 Let us explain.

+So what collects in a waterfall filter anyway?
 The answer is fish waste, mulm and detritus (waste produced by bacterial colonies), small organic particles, algae, dissolved organic matter, and whatever passes through the pond skimmer or other pre-filter.
 All this “stuff” is commonly referred to as “sludge”.

-Take a good look at the photo here on the left of the inside of a typical bio fall type waterfall filter.
+Take a good look at this photo of the inside of a actual Aquascape Biofalls waterfall filter.
 This is sludge.
 The filter pads and media nets filled with lava rock are completely saturated with sludge.

 When sludge is allowed to build up inside a typical bio fall type waterfall filter, the filter media becomes clogged and water will channel around it.
 Water channeling around the filter media is no longer being filtered.
 If a filter no longer filters …. then what good is it?